Planning your South America Itinerary

 If I had the luxury of time, I would have travelled solo and I expect it would have been significantly cheaper!
 It really depends on what your priorities are!
 At that particular time, seeing as much as possible in a short time frame was mine.

 For more practical tips for your trip to South America, check out my article: 20 Useful Tips for Travel in South America.
 Whatever you do, don’t forget to invest in a decent camera before your trip to South America!
 There are SO many great photo opportunities!
-This is what you’ll find in my camera bag when I travel…
+I use a Sony A7iii yet but it’s pretty pricey so if you’re newer to photography I recommend this one or this one.

 Ok so let’s get onto the good bit… What should be on your South America Bucket list?!
 Let’s get planning your South America Itinerary!